mhashirhassan22/mhashirhassan22/README.md

 - Top Rated Plus on Upwork with 100% JSS and top 4 in ranking 🇦🇪
 - Sold 1x SaaS.
 Cooking another 🚀
-- Awarded 🏆  Emerging CEO Of The Year 2023

 ## Skills:
 - Certified Project Manager (Agile)